Advanced Motor Fuels in Austria

 Transport GHG Emissions Share and Increase

-In total, in 2020 biofuels substituted for around 6.08% of the fuels sold.
-This share exceeds the substitution target of 5.75% of fossil fuel on the market, as stipulated in the Fuel Ordinance; again, however, it represents a decline of 11% compared to the previous year.
-The relatively low sales volume of pure biofuels is due to the low competitiveness compared to fossil fuels.
-In 2020, the use of biofuels resulted in a reduction of approximately 1.33 million tonnes of CO2 emissions in the transport sector.
+In 2021, biofuels (all types) replaced around 5.84% of fossil fuels sold.
+This share exceeds the substitution target of 5.75% of fossil fuel on the market, as stipulated in the Fuel Ordinance; again, however, it represents a decline compared with previous years.
+The relatively low sales volume of pure biofuels is due to its relatively lower competitiveness compared with fossil fuels.
+In 2021, the use of biofuels resulted in a reduction of approximately 1.37 million tonnes of CO2 emissions in the transport sector.

 Politics: Recent Activities and Developments

-Austria is committed to carbon neutrality by 2040 – a goal that requires substantially increased decarbonization efforts across all energy sectors.
-Especially in the transport sector, a radical turnaround is needed to contribute to the political target.
-For this reason Austria has adopted a number of measures, such as a newly designed taxation system that imposes a price on ecologically destructive activities.
-This system, enacted in 2021, introduces a CO2 pricing system with a continuously increasing price path from EUR 30 (USD 32.74) per ton CO2 (2022) up to EUR 55 (USD 60.02) per ton CO2 (2025).
-From 2026 onward, an EU-wide CO2 emissions trading system will replace national fixed price rates.
-In addition, an obligatory procurement of zero-emission vehicles by the public sector is taking effect.
+Austria is committed to carbon neutrality by 2040 — a goal that requires substantially increased decarbonization efforts across all energy sectors.
+Especially in the transport sector, a radical turnaround is needed to achieve this political target.
+For this reason, Austria has adopted a number of measures, such as a newly designed taxation system that imposes a price penalty on ecologically destructive activities.
+This system, enacted in 2021, introduces a CO2 pricing system with a continuously increasing price penalty, from EUR 30 (USD 32.
+4) per ton CO2 (2022) up to EUR 55 (USD 59.4) per ton CO2 (2025).
+Beginning in 2026, a European Union (EU)-wide CO2 emissions trading system will replace national fixed-price rates.
+In addition, a mandatory procurement of zero-emission vehicles by the public sector is taking effect.
 Other measures already in place are an increased Normverbrauchsabgabe (NoVA) tax and the “Right to Plug,” which alleviates previous approval hurdles for the installation of charging stations in multi-apartment buildings.

-Austria has also developed a number of national strategies in the area of transport, such as the Mobility Master Plan and the corresponding RDI Mobility 2030 Strategy.
-Complementary strategic plans for freight transport and hydrogen also are near completion.
-Despite significant efforts, a consistent overarching activity document listing measures, their expected contributions, and corresponding KPIs (fully describing the path to climate neutrality in 2040) is not available.
-An updated Austrian National Energy and Climate Plan reflecting the ambitious European Green Deal targets in the Fit for 55 package (a 55% reduction of GHG emissions by 2030) might serve as the nucleus for an aggregation of all planned measures and an alignment of their expected impact contributions.
+Austria has also developed a number of national strategies in the area of transport, such as the Mobility Master Plan and the corresponding R&I Mobility Strategy.
+Complementary strategic plans for freight transport (the Master Plan for Freight Transport) and for hydrogen (the Hydrogen Strategy for Austria) have also been published recently.
+Despite significant efforts, a consistent, overarching activity document listing a full set of measures, their expected contributions, and corresponding key performance indicators (KPIs) (fully describing the path to climate neutrality in 2040) has not been developed.
+An updated Austrian National Energy and Climate Plan reflecting the ambitious European Green Deal targets in the Fit for 55 package (a 55% reduction in GHG emissions by 2030) might serve as the nucleus for an aggregated report of all planned measures and an alignment of their expected impact contributions.

 Austrian Integrated National Energy and Climate Plan (NECP)

-The integrated NECP is a planning and monitoring instrument of the EU and its member states.
+The integrated National Energy and Climate Plan (NECP) is a planning and monitoring instrument of the EU and its member states.
 It is intended to contribute to improved coordination of European energy and climate policy and serves as the central instrument for implementing the EU’s renewable energy and energy efficiency targets for 2030.
-For Austria, the NECP includes measures supporting the increase of the share of renewable energy sources in the transport sector, whereby in Austria the biogenic share in relation to the energy content of diesel is about 6.3%, and for petrol currently about 3.4%; and taxes such as the NoVA tax, in which a bonus/penalty system for CO2 emissions is levied when passenger cars are first placed on the domestic market (new car purchase or private import), which provides incentives to purchase vehicles with low CO2 emissions.
+For Austria, the current NECP includes measures to support an increase in the share of renewable energy sources in the transport sector.
+In Austria, the biogenic share in relation to the energy content of diesel is about 6.3%; for petrol, it is currently about 3.4%.
+Taxes such as the NoVA tax — in which a bonus/penalty system for CO2 emissions is levied when passenger cars are first placed on the domestic market (new car purchase or private import) — provide incentives to purchase vehicles with low CO2 emissions.
+Despite being obligated to provide an updated version of the NECP in 2023, no national commonly shared vision on the measures and timelines necessary has been reached to date, thus putting at risk the achievement of the national climate targets.

 Taxes and Incentives

 In July 2008, Austria introduced the NoVA tax for new vehicles.
-As of March 2014, new cars that emit less than 87 g of CO2/km are exempt from NoVA.
-Further reduction steps of 5g of CO2/km per year are planned until 2024.
-Each additional gram results in a financial penalty of EUR 80 (USD 87.30) on the purchase price of a passenger vehicle.
+New cars that emit less than 87g of CO2/km are exempt from NoVA.
+Further reductions of 5g of CO2/km per year are planned until 2024.
+Each additional g results in a financial penalty of EUR 80 (USD 86.4) on the purchase price of a passenger vehicle.
 Pure biofuels are exempt from the mineral oil tax.
-CNG is exempt from the mineral oil tax as well but is subject to the lower natural gas tax.
+Compressed natural gas (CNG) is exempt from the mineral oil tax as well, but it is subject to the lower natural gas tax.

 Advanced Motor Fuels Statistics